input-output-hk/partner-chains-smart-contracts/offchain/README.md

 ```

 Normally, the protocol has to wait until the committee has reached the desired number of members.
-To defend against accidentally consuming the `genesis-committee-hash-utxo`, it's possible, to split
-up the initialisation step into two separate commands:
+To defend against accidentally consuming the `genesis-committee-hash-utxo`, it's possible to split up the initialization step into two separate commands:

 1. mint tokens identifying tokens used later in the protocol (spending the `genesis-committee-hash-utxo`)
-2. set up the first committee (only the owner of the above minted tokens can do this)
+2. set up the first committee (only the owner of the tokens minted above can do this).

 To mint the initial tokens, use the following command: